 “You ever try this crazy game?”
 That grin.
 Barry knew it was blowing my mind to see him gambling.

-The answer to his question was yes, I had tried this crazy game.
-Quite a bit, in fact.
-With my older brothers.
-Before they hit high school.
+The answer to his question was yes.
+I had tried this crazy game—quite a bit, in fact—with my older brothers before they hit high school.
 We even had a wooden carousel of poker chips with two decks of solid-plastic cards.

-“I’ve played stud, and draw.”
+“I’ve played 7 card stud and 5 card draw.”

-“Heck yes!”
+“Heck, yes!”
 Barry yelped, patting the end of his bench.
 “This is your big chance to join the degenerates, Angelo.
 We can always make room for one more sucker, right guys?”

 Barry was trying to be cool.
-They ignored him too.
+They ignored hi,m too.

 “No way,” I said.
 “I’m not risking my paper-route money on a dumb card game.”